amallen1/feedback-app/README.md

 ### Continued development

-This application is still under development.
-At the moment a user can sort through the list of feedback items and add feedback while instantly seeing it added on the suggestions homepage.
-As development continues, users will be able to create accounts to upvote feedbacks and leave comments on feedback items.
-The roadmap page is also under development but in the future it will show an organized list of feedback suggestions that have a status of "Planned", "In-Progress", or "Live" similar to the application Trello.
+ At the moment a user create, read, update and delete suggestions and can sort through the list of feedback items on the suggestions homepage.
+Currently the only user on the application is the default "Guest/@GuestUser" to demonstrate how the application functions.
+As development continues, users will be able to create accounts under different names to upvote feedbacks and leave comments on feedback items.
+The roadmap page also shows an organized list of feedback suggestions that have a status of "Planned", "In-Progress", or "Live".

 ### Useful resources